It is no good making a Will if it goes missing when it is needed. Hence your Will

 way your Will is kept safe (and private) until it is needed and your family know

-Unlike InHouse, many other firms make annual charges for the storage of Wills (currently
+Unlike InHouse, many other firms make annual charges for the storage of Wills - although

-include Will storage as part of an expensive package of services, such as ‘pre-paid
+as part of an expensive package of services, such as ‘pre-paid probate’ which is

 If you are paying regularly for storage of your Will, contact us today to talk about